-In a medium sized skillet I decided to saute some chopped onion before adding the tomato sauce to give it even more flavor.
-I love the combination of onion and egg.
-After sauteing onions in the olive oil until they’re lightly browned on the stove top, add the tomato sauce and let it simmer for about a minute.
+In a medium sized skillet I sautéed some chopped onion before adding the tomato sauce to give it more flavor.
+After sautéing onions in the olive oil until they’re lightly browned on the stove top, add the tomato sauce and let it simmer for about a minute.
 When the tomato sauce is evenly warmed up crack your eggs right into the sauce.
 You can make little ‘pockets’ in the sauce before adding your eggs so they can submerge into the sauce a bit more.
 Lightly salt for taste and put skillet into oven for about 2 minutes for over easy eggs and about 5 minutes if you want the yolks to cook through.
-I quickly learned that it may continue to look like the yolk is soft, but it cooks very quickly using this method!
+I quickly learned that it may continue to look like the yolk is soft, but it cooks very quickly using this method.

-We ate this with some toasted corn tortillas, but with bread or alone it’s just as delicious.
+We ate this with some toasted corn tortillas, but if served with bread, or even alone it’s just as delicious.

 We spent last weekend in Ville de Québec, Canada.
 We first thought of this trip a little over a year ago so that James could shoot some footage for a project that he is working on, but we decided to do it in mid September as a birthday/anniversary/engagement trip.
 We were able to practice a little bit of our French (which I’m committed to working on this year before the honeymoon), and even though we only had a couple of days, we were able to fully explore Vieux-Québec.
 It was a perfect romantic weekend getaway.

 Here James is very excited to be walking along Terrasse Dufferin outside Le Château Frontenac.
 This grand hotel is the most prominent feature on Cap Diamant, and we spent a lot of time admiring it during the day and night, exterior and interior.

 We stayed very close by at Hôtel Cap Diamant.
 It was a small bed and breakfast tucked away on a quiet, charming little street.
 As you can see, I was quite tired after a full night of traveling.